dimsmol/npgt/README.md

 ## Methods of db

 * execute(connectionString, func, cb) - gets new connection from pool, executes func(client, cb) providing client, disposes client, then calls cb(err, result) callback where "result" is result provided by func.
+* begin(client, cb) - begins transaction
+* commit(client, cb) - transaction rollback
+* rollback(client, cb) - transaction commit
+* savepoint(client, savepoint, cb) - set transaction savepoint
+* rollbackTo(client, savepoint, cb) - rollback transaction to savepoint
 * fetchAll(options | query, cb) - executes query, then iterates results collecting rows, cb result is Array of fetched rows by default
 	* options available:
 		* query - query to execute
 		* initialData - initial data structure to use for results collecting, [] by default
-		* collect(row, data, ctx) - function to collect results, data.push(row) by default
+		* collect(row, data, queryCtx) - function to collect results, data.push(row) by default
-		* transform(row, ctx) - function to transform results, null by default (not applied)
+		* transform(row, queryCtx) - function to transform results, null by default (not applied)
-		* transformResult(data, ctx) - function to transform result data, null by default (not applied)
+		* transformResult(data, queryCtx) - function to transform result data, null by default (not applied)
 	* cb(err, data) - where resulting data are transformed by transformResult() if specified
 * one(options | query, cb) - executes query, fetches every resulting row and returns the last one, cb result is query result structure (see below).
 Useful for queries returning one row only.
 	* options available:
 		* query - query to execute
-		* transform(row, ctx) - function to transform result data, null by default (not applied)
+		* transform(row, queryCtx) - function to transform result data, null by default (not applied)
 	* cb(err, row) - where resulting row is transformed by transform() if specified
 * nonQuery(query, cb) - executes non-query, without trying to fetch any results, cb result is query "result" structure (see below)
 * upsert(options, cb) - updates exiting row or inserts if row does not exist